 Additionally, other supplies will be required.
-Examples include the following which is not an all-inclusive list:
+Examples include the following, which is not an all-inclusive list:

-- All WCUCOM students are required to possess a laptop computer with specifications allowing them to wirelessly access the Internet, interface with WCU servers, and run the software necessary for ExamSoft, TurningPoint, and other technologies used in their education.
-They must obtain this instrument prior to their matriculation since certain activities during the registration and orientation processes require such technology; and - WCUCOM students start their clinical training early in the curriculum.
+- All WCUCOM students are required to possess a laptop computer with specifications allowing them to wirelessly access the Internet, interface with WCU servers, and run the software necessary for ExamSoftand other technologies used in their education.
+They must obtain this instrument prior to their matriculation since certain activities during the registration and orientation processes require such technology.
+Please refer to Examination Policies for system requirements and specifications; and - WCUCOM students start their clinical training early in the curriculum.
 Therefore, it is necessary for them to obtain a basic set of high-quality medical instruments.
-These items include the following: stethoscope, ophthalmoscope, otoscope, and spygmometer.
+These items include the following: stethoscope, ophthalmoscope, otoscope, and sphygmometer.
 Other instruments may be added as necessary.

-The tuition for 2017-2018 is \$39,800.
+.
 Tuition includes dues for membership in the Mississippi Osteopathic Medical Association (MOMA).